pascalguttmann/obat/docs/design/pss/limit-logic/mode-transition/mode-transition.md

 ### Assembly

-TODO: Add special hints for Assembly or remove
+1. Pass tests for `mode-transition`

 ## Commissioning and Testing